55

 converters, you could pass a Symbol

-representing the name of a method on the value object to invoke.entry {
+representing the name of a method on the value object to invoke.Example:

 text <=> [product, :price, on_read: :to_s, on_write: :to_i]